-Want to see Scream with a view?
-The iconic new Munch Museum will soon open in Oslo.
-But that is only one of many new attractions opening in the next couple of years.
-From a stunning whale museum to self-driving ferries – here are some of the highlights!
+The Norwegian architecture firm Snøhetta will give the Kon-Tiki Museum a bold makeover.
+But that is only one of many new attractions opening in the next couple of years – here are some of the highlights!

 Get ready for red carpets, evening dresses and champagne!
 As several projects long in the making throughout the whole country are finally getting ready to open their doors to the public, you can hardly pick a more exciting time to visit Norway.
-To give you a little sneak peek of what to expect, we have compiled a list of some of the most exciting new wonders.
+Click here to see what happens in 2022, and have a sneak peek of the most exciting new wonders to come:

 Architect: Dorte Mandrup